-The Migration Studies pathway offers an interdisciplinary training, brings together three research centres that are world-renowned for their work on international migration:
+The Migration Studies pathway offers an interdisciplinary training, brings together research centres that are world-renowned for their work on international migration:

 The Migration Observatory (at COMPAS) has been recognised by the national press as the authoritative source of data and analysis on migration in Britain.
 The RSC sits on UNHCR’s innovation council, the ‘iCircle’, comprised of key UNHCR partners from the private sector, foundations and academia.

 Students typically undertake doctoral dissertations that have an interdisciplinary focus, drawing on methods and approaches from anthropology, politics, sociology, psychology, economics, and history.

 Special application deadline note: certain configurations of programmes on this pathway may use the Oxford early January application deadline (i.e. 12 noon UK time on Friday 8th January 2021), while others use the standard January application deadline (i.e. 12 noon UK time on Friday 22nd January 2021).
 Please ensure that you check the admissions page for your intended programme of study carefully to confirm the correct admissions deadline.

 For applications to the Migration Pathway, in additon to completing the Grand Union applications form, applicants must also email firstname.lastname@example.org by 22 January 2021 to indicate that they wish to be considered for a studentship.
 Full details of the application process may be found on the 'How to apply' page.

 1+3 students take one of these two one-year interdisciplinary specialised MScs as their core training: